We have 2 weeks to spend in China.... we are currently trying to work out where to go and what to see!

 I highly recommend you stay in the south for this trip, go back for Shanghai/Beijing and other great places another trip.
 Spend more time in Sichuan province- far north and far west (very tibetan).
 Dont miss Yunnan province (my favourite province in all China) Dali, LiJiang and ShangriLa - beautiful side of ancient China, and great attractions (tiger leaping gorge).

-Because China is SO big I think it is a good idea to reduce the distance you travel so you can see more! about 6 years ago
+Because China is SO big I think it is a good idea to reduce the distance you travel so you can see more! over 6 years ago

 Shanghai as a modern city is the future of China, while only Guilin and Lijiang can offer you a real rural life.
 Shenzhen, Chengdu, Guilin and Yunnan belongs to the south of China which are not far away from each other(you don't need fly to shanghai to waste more time and money).
 I strongly suggest you change your plan.
 Herein more info to you.

-good luck! about 6 years agoAnswered by alliance via WorldNomads.com
+good luck! over 6 years agoAnswered by alliance via WorldNomads.com